ectomlin/ectomlin.github.io/_posts/2016-10-01-Assignment2.md

 excerpt_separator: <!--more-->
 ---

-<p>My first post recapping what I have learned so far in IDST161</p>
+<p>My first post for Assignment 2 recapping what I have learned so far in IDST161</p>

 <!--more-->